KathrynPanger/regression-display-page/readme.md

 ## Summary:

-Code for a webpage to display weather data analysis from the python-api project (https://github.com/KathrynPanger/python-api)
+Code for a webpage to display weather data analysis from the python-api project (https://github.com/KathrynPanger/python-api).
+Webpage shows regression analysis of distance from the equator and a number of weather features.

 ## The Files:
 ```